Performers

 Anthony Blacksher Ph.D.
 (Ant Black) has helped bring the San Diego poetry community to national prominence.
 He is one of the founders of Collective Purpose and the open-mic Elevated.
 A five-time member of the San Diego Poetry Slam Team he led the 2013 team to final stage at the National Poetry Slam.
 He is a professor of sociology at San Bernardino Valley College and a Ph.D. candidate in Cultural Studies at Claremont Graduate University.
 His research interests include race and ethnicity, Black studies, popular culture, and the representation of spoken word poetry in commercial media.
 He is the associate publisher for the San Diego Poetry Annual and facilitates the blog sociooetix.org which uses spoken word poetry to illustrate sociological themes.

-Miesha “Ocean” Rice-Wilson is a wife, mother, daughter, sister, and all things WOMAN.
+Miesha “Ocean” Rice is a mother, daughter, sister, and all things WOMAN.
 She has a B.A. and M. A. in English Literature and Liberal Studies and has been writing and performing original and collaborative works for over 15 years.
 She started traveling, teaching and performing poetry with the Concrete Generation, based in Charlotte, NC in 2005 where she was given the stage name: Ocean.
 She has released three spoken-word albums, placed 4th at the Women of the World National poetry slam in 2009, and has competed nationally with the two-time National Poetry Slam champions, SlamCharlotte and the 2011 Elevated!
 San Diego Slam Team.
-She was welcomed into the synergy of bkSOUL, a collective of artist for social justice advocacy in 2014, where she continues to practice her belief that the stage is a sanctuary and a vessel for expression.
-Ocean is a Teaching Artist with Arts For Learning San Diego where she develops personalized curriculum for performance poetry and ignites little fires in our future creatives.
+She was welcomed into the synergy of bkSOUL, a collective of artists for social justice advocacy in 2014, where she continues to practice her belief that the stage is a sanctuary and a vessel for expression.
 Her opportunities for collaboration and teaching has been the most dynamic form of maintaining creativity.
 “I am always learning, and I love sharing and exchanging knowledge and experiences.”

 Kendrick Dial